UCSC-Treehouse/pipelines/README.md

 # UCSC Treehouse Pipelines

-Makefile to run Treehouse expression, fusion, and variant pipelines on a single machine from the command line.
+Makefile to run the expression, fusion and variant secondary pipelines used by [Treehouse](https://treehouse.soe.ucsc.edu/) on a single machine from the command line.

 ## Requirements

   Docker 1.12.x
   16+ cores
   50G+ memory
   100G+ storage for reference files
   100G+ storage per sample

 ## Getting Started